mashyko/image_data/README.md

 a collection of images for computer vision:

+classification: data for image classification

-image classification and object detection
+objectdetection: data for object detection

-neural style transfer and fast neural style transfer
+img, style: data for neural style transfer and fast neural style transfer